TEACCH Tip#18b – Understanding Protests: Lawful and Unlawful (for family and support figures)

 TEACHING TIP:

 Define a protest: Protests can be done with a few or many people coming together to send a message to government officials or other leaders that rules and actions should be made to better their community.
+Everyone has the right to protest peacefully.
+Understanding the difference between lawful and unlawful protesting is important for safety.

 In these current times, physically going to a protest is complicated by the COVID-19.
 The decision to participate in protests should be discussed with respect to the possibility of exposure of COVID-19 and protecting family members and household members.
 Develop a plan for safe participation.
 Explore ways to share the importance of safety and wearing protective equipment.